 Other Airport Options: Camp Interlaken is served by one airport close to camp: Rhinelander, WI (RHI), which is approximately 45 minutes from camp.
 Campers flying in to Rhinelander will be met by camp staff for the same cost as the bus fee.
 Staff will be wearing camp t-shirts and nametags and are easy for your child to recognize.
 We suggest that you make your camper's airline reservation earlier rather than later.
 This will guarantee the day and time you need.
 Planning early also allows for use of your frequent flyer miles.
 Please note: currently the only commercial airline to service Rhinelander is Delta Aitlines through Minneapolis-St. Paul (MSP).
-Starting July 1, Rhinelander will also be serviced by United Airlines, offering direct flights from Chicago (ORD).
 There are no direct flights from Milwaukee to Rhinelander.

 LUGGAGE: We request that you send all luggage directly to camp ahead of your camper's arrival time.
-FedEx, UPS or any other prepaid carrier can be contacted for this purpose.
-CAMP will arrange for your camper's luggage to be picked up from camp and returned to you on the last day of the session via FedEx.
-Shipping costs will be charged to your card on file.
+This year we will be partnering with Ship Camps for this purpose.
+You will arrange for your camper's luggage to be picked up from camp and returned to you on the last day of the session via Ship Camps.
+Working with them enables us to secure you the lowest pricing to ship your camper's luggage safely and convieniently.
+You can learn more by clicking here to view their website.
 The camp address is: Camp Interlaken JCC, 7050 Old Highway 70, Eagle River, WI 54521.
-If you have any questions regarding travel arrangements, luggage, or housing for your camper, please call or email Nicole Hanlon in the camp office at nhanlon@jccmilwaukee.org or 414-967-8240 (prior to June) or 715-479-8030 (After June 1).
+If you have any questions regarding travel arrangements, luggage, please call or email Holly White in the camp office at hwhite@jccmilwaukee.org or 414-967-8240 (prior to June) or 715-479-8030 (After June 1).

-Returning from Camp: Transportation to the Milwaukee or Rhinelander airport for campers flying home after camp will be arranged by Camp.
+Returning from Camp: Transportation may be available to the Chicago O'hare (ORD), Milwaukee (MKE), or Rhinelander (RHI) airports for campers flying home after camp will be arranged by Camp.
+Please contact camp to coordinate your travel plans.
 A Camp Interlaken staff member or volunteer will ensure that your camper gets checked into their flight.
-If flying home from Milwaukee, please try to make a return flight reservation after 5:00 p.m. on the last day of camp.
+If flying home from Chicago or Milwaukee, please try to make a return flight reservation after 5:30 p.m. on the last day of camp.
 If the buses are late due to heavy traffic, etc., we don't want to risk having your camper miss their flight home.